mattnigh/ChatGPT3-Free-Prompt-List/pages/Prompts/ChatGPT3_Prompts_for_Developers.md

 ---
 layout: default
-title: Prompts for Developers
+title: Developers
-parent: Prompts
+parent: Prompts for
 ---

 # Using ChatGPT as an Engineer